giga-sec/gigaSec-Tech-Notes/2. Notes/Structure of my notes.md

 #### Abstract:
 - This is usually a mini summary of the contents of the notes
-- It's not consistent as I might not put any `Abstract` at all
+- It's not consistent as I might not put any `Abstract` at all **Update: There are no longer abstract in my notes**
+Reason: I haven't been using it for my new notes.

 ---

 This is where I put every details of the note